dtao/fast-matcher/README.md

 ];

 var matcher = new FastMatcher(list, {
-  // the property to base matches on (omit for a simple list of strings)
+  // the property, or array of properties, to base matches on
   selector: 'x',

   // duh, what do you think this does?